Teaneck’s Tokaloka Park!

 As of this writing the only official trail is a gently sloping path which leads from the entrance to the park at Maitland Avenue and Jefferson Street to its terminus at Dearborn Street.
 However, future plans, as indicated in the picture listed below, show a possible trail traversing the northern portion of the preserve including a loop around the vernal pond.
 This trail is recommended to have interpretive signage which would be a real plus in educating the public the value of this remnant natural area.

 These changes were proposed in the 2008 Township of Teaneck comprehensive plan for recreation (this plan is no longer available online).
 The short (estimated .15 of a mile) existing trail only encourages you to really take your time and enjoy the sights and sounds of this unique woodland.
 The forest is always changing as indicated in the pictures below of the same scene taken at summer and winter.

 In addition to skunk cabbage, the forest features a nice diversity of plants.
 They include:

 The most amazing and unexpected event occurred last time I visited.
-Several White-tail deer were present near the main vernal pond and took off with their white tail in the air as I arrived near them.
+Several White-tailed deer were present near the main vernal pond and took off with their white tail in the air as I arrived near them.
 What a surprise to find in a forest island completely surrounded by development!

 Feel free to comment below with any bird sightings, interesting plants, memories or suggestions!
 Thank you and have fun exploring!